aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/update-validator-node.md

 This page explains how to make this swap, which largely amounts to switching out files and configuration settings between the two nodes.
 For a community-provided version of this document for Docker setup, see [Failover and migrate Validator Nodes for less downtime](https://forum.aptoslabs.com/t/failover-and-migrate-validator-nodes-for-less-downtime/144846).

+## Secure

+Do not run multiple VFNs with the same [network identity](../../identity-and-configuration.md) and connect them to the validator using the `vfn` network, as this may cause issues with node metrics and telemetry.
+Nevertheless, we realize you may need access to REST APIs for building without any rate limits.

+If you wish to run multiple fullnodes and connect them to your validator, please:
+1. Connect only one fullnode using the `vfn` network configuration in the validator configuration `.yaml` file.
+This will be your single VFN (as registered on-chain) that other Aptos nodes will connect to.
+1. Connect the rest of your fullnodes to the validator using a `public` network configuration *and a different network identity* in the validator configuration `.yaml` file.
+These will be your additional VFNs that you can use for other purposes.

+Note that because the additional VFNs will not be registered on-chain, other nodes will not know their network addresses and will not be able to to connect to them.
+These would be for your use only.

 ## Prepare

 First, understand the data is almost identical between the two nodes.
 The VFN is missing the `consensus_db` and `secure-data.json`, but it is otherwise largely ready for conversion into a validator node.